 Read the information provided by the hospital, especially regarding fasting.
 Often the child will have to fast from the night before, this means when you reach the hospital in the morning you will have a hungry (and cranky child).

-Portable DVD players are very handy as long as the DVDs are not about food (Peppa Pig & Family seem to eat in every episode!); the trick is distraction and variety.
+Something to watch stuff on is very handy.
+It used to be portable DVD players but now it’s tablets or phones.
+Just make sure the programmes or movies they watch are not about food (Peppa Pig & Family seem to eat in every episode!); the trick is distraction and variety.

 #3.
 Bring Some Toys

-Take out new one every so often (there can be a lot of waiting around so you want to pass the time).
+Bring some new toys and games and take out new one every so often.
+There can be a lot of waiting around so you want to pass the time.

 #4.
 Bring a New Colouring Book